-- I. Visit the website www.floridadisaster.org/fl_county_em.asp There you will find a list of county emergency management offices.
+- Visit the website www.floridadisaster.org/counties There you will find a list of county emergency management offices.
 When you click on your county, you will be linked to your emergency management agency's website, where you can find further local contact information.
-If you do not have access to the Internet, call the Florida Division of Emergency Management at 850.413.9969 (TTY: 800.226.4329) and ask for the telephone number of your county's emergency management agency.
-(This contact information is also provided on page 56 of this guide.) - 2.
+If you do not have access to the Internet, call the Florida Division of Emergency Management at 850-815-4000 (TTY: 800-226-4329) and ask for the telephone number of your county's emergency management agency.
+(This contact information is also provided on page 52 of this guide.) - 2.
 Contact your county emergency management office.
 Explain that you are developing a disaster plan.
 Ask how you can find out more about local shelters and the services and accommodations that are available.
-Here are some things you may want to ask about: - What accommodations does the shelter already have in place for people with needs similar to yours (e.g., accessible restrooms, private area for dressing and toileting needs, sign language interpreter, communication boards)? - How do people with disabilities request accommodations in advance so the accommodations will be in place at the shelter when needed? - Does the general population shelter have back-up power (such as a generator)?

-- Will you be expected to bring a care provider with you to help meet your needs? - Discuss any accommodations you will need and how they can be provided.
+Here are some things you may want to ask about: - What accommodations does the shelter already have in place for people with needs similar to yours (e.g., accessible restrooms, private area for dressing and toileting needs, sign language interpreter, communication boards)? - How do people with disabilities request accommodations in advance so the accommodations will be in place at the shelter when needed? - Does the general population shelter have back-up power (such as a generator)? - Will you be expected to bring a care provider with you to help meet your needs? - Discuss any accommodations you will need and how they can be provided.
 Discuss the types of help and equipment already available at the shelter and what you may need to provide yourself. - If you plan to bring your service animal with you to the shelter, ask about arrangements.
-Ask about shelter policy for pets. - Ask the emergency management staff to work with you to develop a plan for how the shelter can prepare to meet your needs in the event of a disaster.
+Ask about shelter policy for pets.